 If you discover a collection account on your credit report from a company by the name of CCS Offices (or a similar variation), or you’ve been contacted by phone or correspondence, don’t ignore it!

-CCS Offices is one of the largest collection agencies in the country, and they’ve been in business for well over half a century.
+They are one of the largest collection agencies in the country, and they’ve been in business for well over half a century.

 They serve one of the largest varieties of businesses and organizations in the collection universe, so the ultimate source of your unpaid debt can be anything from an unpaid toll to a large, outstanding hospital bill.